ingchips/ING918XX_SDK_SOURCE/example_host/rpc_client/doc/index.md

 This is the RPC _Client_ for the [_Server_](../../../examples/ble_rpc/doc/index.md).
 The _Client_ is a program runs natively on a host computer, such as a PC, in which,

-* Most of BLE APIs are available: the program looks like an app running on INGCHIPS BLE SoC;
+* Most of BLE APIs are available: the program looks like an app running on BLE SoC;
 * All APIs of the host OS are available: the program is native.

 Developers can use this client to: